chromiecraft/chromiecraft/README.md

 6. Admins will close all issues labeled FIX-READY, as soon as ChromieCraft gets updated with the latest AC build.

+For a more complete guide to triaging bugs on AC, see the [Guide to Triaging](https://www.azerothcore.org/wiki/guide-to-triaging) on the AC wiki.

 ### Report

 If you find a bug yourself, you can report it directly to the AC issue tracker.
 You can: